squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 = 0.2.3 =
 * Code to add .squelch-taas-override was missing, added in.
 * Enabled nested accordions.
-* Selecting "no jQuery UI theme" was causing the front-end to attempt to pull in a theme named 'none' from the CDN.
+* Selecting "no jQuery UI theme" was causing the front end to attempt to pull in a theme named 'none' from the CDN.

 = 0.2.2 =
 * autoHeight was always on regardless of settings on the accordions shortcode.
 If you prefer the old behaviour then ensure you have autoHeight="true" on the accordions shortcode.